ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 - Are there contradictory findings about cloud storage’s effect on file integrity?
 - Has anyone tested modern perceptual metrics (like SSIM) in this context?

-If your study systematically compares JPEG integrity across platforms using updated forensic techniques, you offer **new, practical insights** that could shape future digital evidence validation practices.
+If your study systematically compares JPEG integrity across platforms using updated forensic techniques, you offer **new and practical insights** that could shape future digital evidence validation practices.

 ---